grafana/mimir/docs/sources/operating-grafana-mimir/configure-tracing.md

 # Configure Grafana Mimir to send traces

 Grafana Mimir uses [Jaeger](https://www.jaegertracing.io/) to implement distributed tracing.
-We have found Jaeger invaluable for troubleshooting the behavior of Grafana Mimir in production.
+Jaeger is a valuable tool for troubleshooting the behavior of Grafana Mimir in production.

 ## Dependencies